- Docs

 Users Can't Download

-- Test the URL:
+- Test the URL: Visit

 Updates Not Showing for Users

 - Troy Client installed?
-Updates require it
+Updates require it.

 - URL matches exactly?
+The

 GitHub Integration